 - Are Japanese Chef Knives better than German or western chef knives?

 - The Final Verdict

 Which is the Best Japanese Chef Knife also known as the Gyuto Knife.
-We’ve selected 10 of of the best knives.
-Together with a team of three chef cooks and two home cooks we’ve reviewed and tested the knives to find out which one is the best of 2020.
+We’ve selected 10 of of the best Japanese knives.
+Together with a team of three chefs and two home cooks we’ve reviewed and tested the knives to find out which one is the best of 2021.
 So without further ado let’s head right into our top 10.

 1 – Shun Classic 8” Chef’s Knife with VG-MAX Cutting Core (Best Pick 🥇)